Get

 4. Safely Secure the Cat

-Secure the cat using a carrier, towel, or blanket so they don’t run off or attack you.
+Secure the cat using a carrier, towel, or blanket so they don’t run off.
 Be cautious to prevent harm to yourself or the cat during the process.
-Wear heavy clothing and gloves to protect yourself from scratches.
+If necessary, wear heavy clothing and gloves to protect yourself from scratches.

 5. Provide Temporary Shelter